OmarAz01/LibraryManagementApp/README.md

 - Download MySQL Connector here: https://dev.mysql.com/downloads/connector/j/
 - Download JavaFX 19 here: https://gluonhq.com/products/javafx/
 - Create a schema named libraryappdb with root as the username and Root12345 as the password
-- Copy paste this into the schema:
+- Copy and paste this into the schema:

 CREATE TABLE `accounts` (
   `user_id` int NOT NULL AUTO_INCREMENT,